keldefrawy/keldefrawy.github.io/_rd_articles/how-a-laboratory-shatters.md

 corrections: []
 ---

-In September 2014, Microsoft closed its Silicon Valley research laboratory in Mountain View.
+[In September 2014, Microsoft closed its Silicon Valley research laboratory in Mountain View](#source-ieee-msr-sv-diaspora-2015).
 The decision was visible as a layoff, a line in a corporate restructuring, and an address disappearing from an institutional map.
-None of those descriptions captures the technically important event.
+None of those descriptions captures the technically important event. <span class="rd-evidence-token" data-evidence="D">D</span>

 The researchers did not vanish.
 [IEEE Spectrum followed the 53 people listed on the lab's website shortly before it went dark](#source-ieee-msr-sv-diaspora-2015).
 Within roughly four months, many had moved to Google, VMware, Apple, universities, startups, and other organizations; some had not publicly updated their status.
 From a regional labor-market perspective, much of the talent survived.
 From the perspective of the organizations that hired them, the closure released scarce expertise into productive new combinations.